GEOMORPHIC & ECOLOGICAL FUNDAMENTALS OF RIVER & STREAM RESTORATION COURSE 18-22 AUGUST 2025

 Watch the following 1-minute video to get a flavor for the course.

-The course integrates perspectives from leading academic researchers and consulting practitioners in river restoration.
+This shortcourse integrates perspectives from leading academic researchers and consulting practitioners in river restoration.
 Lectures, exercises, field trips, and case studies cover a range of restoration approaches, from state-of-the-art hydraulics and sediment transport to historical analysis and context-specific considerations ranging from urban infrastructure to natural resources.
 In addition to field data collection techniques, the course uses spreadsheet models to calculate sediment transport and channel design, map and aerial photo analysis, and sequential problem-solving in approaching the restoration of fluvial processes.
-The course includes field trips to the Truckee River and streams in the Lake Tahoe Basin and workshops on restoration problems faced by participants for discussion, where we develop ideas on analytical approaches and recommend resources.
+The workshop includes field trips to the Truckee River and streams in the Lake Tahoe Basin and structured discussion sessions on restoration problems faced by participants, where we develop ideas on analytical approaches and recommend resources.

-This course emphasizes the integration of hydrology, hydraulics, sediment transport, geomorphology, aquatic ecology, fisheries, and riparian ecology and includes field measurements, mapping, and interpretation.
+This workshop emphasizes the integration of hydrology, hydraulics, sediment transport, geomorphology, aquatic ecology, fisheries, and riparian ecology and includes field measurements, mapping, and interpretation.

 This course is brought to you by RiverLab at the UC Berkeley College of Environmental Design.

-For a more specialized course intended for those who wish to understand and apply the principles of sediment transport to alluvial channel assessment and design, we recommend the short course on Sediment Transport in Stream Assessment and Design taught at Utah State University, Logan.
-Open channel flow and sediment transport principles are combined with watershed-scale, hydrologic and sediment source analysis to place channel assessment and design in the appropriate context.
+For a more specialized course intended for those who wish to understand and apply the principles of sediment transport to alluvial channel assessment and design, we recommend the short course on Sediment Transport in Stream Assessment and Design, August 4-8 2025, taught at Utah State University, Logan.
+This course combines open channel flow and sediment transport principles with watershed-scale, hydrologic and sediment source analysis to place channel assessment and design in the appropriate context.
 This course builds upon the principles of river geomorphology taught in the Sagehen course.
-Its lead instructor (Peter Wilcock) is a co-instructor of the Sagehen course.
+Its lead instructor (Peter Wilcock) is a speaker at the Sagehen workshop.

 COMMITMENT TO DIVERSITY